blinklabs-io/docs/src/content/docs/guides/dingo/002-quick-start-overview.md

 ./dingo load ~/dingo/mithril/db/immutable
 ```

 Dingo will now load the blocks into the dingo database by copying and validating.
-This will take some time as well, up to 15 minutes depeding on your system.
+This will take some time as well, up to 2 hours depeding on your system.

 ![dingo-load-snapshot](/dingo-load-snapshot.png)